Sleitnick/AeroGameFramework/README.md

 Client controllers work similarly to server-side services, whereas all the modules are initialized and started at runtime and all modules are exposed to each other.
 Services that expose client-side methods and events can be accessed with these controller modules.

 #### Modules
-Client-side modules have the exact functionality as server-side modules, except that they are ran on the client.
+Client-side modules have the exact functionality as server-side modules, except that they are run on the client.

 ## Shared
 `ReplicatedStorage.Aero.Shared`